zonxorg/zonxdocs/README.md

 ### Install Options

-The Lotus Docs theme can be installed using one of the following methods:
+The Zonx Docs theme can be installed using one of the following methods:

 - As a Hugo Module[^1] (recommended)
 - As a Git submodule